Last Updated: March 22, 2021

 Provider requirements, including local public health jurisdictions, hospitals, and others wanting to administer the COVID-19 vaccine, are as follows:

-- All vaccine providers must enroll in I-CARE and complete and submit (1) the CDC and (2) the IDPH COVID-19 Vaccination Program Provider Agreement electronically through I-CARE.
-Vaccine will be shipped directly from the manufacturer or distributor to the provider or, in the case of early distribution of the ultra-cold Pfizer vaccine, from IDPH to the LHDs or approved COVID-19 Vaccine Providers to which the LHD allocates vaccine.
+- All vaccine providers must enroll in I-CARE and complete and submit two agreements (1) the CDC and (2) the IDPH COVID-19 Vaccination Program Provider Agreements electronically through I-CARE.
+Vaccine will be shipped directly from the manufacturer or distributor to the provider or, in the case of early distribution of the ultra-cold Pfizer vaccine, from IDPH to the LHDs or approved COVID-19 Vaccine Providers, to which the LHD allocates vaccine.
 Enrolled providers who did not initially execute the IDPH COVID-19 Vaccination Program Provider Agreement at registration must access the IDPH COVID-19 Vaccination Provider Agreement through a Smartsheets link provided in the January 15th SIREN guidance document, “COVID-19 Mass Vaccination Guidance for Providers.”
 Providers must complete the COVID-19 Provider Agreement as a requirement to administer the COVID-19 vaccination.

 - Local public health jurisdictions should collaborate with their RHCCs, hospitals, and long-term care and assisted living facilities within the county and with other potential vaccine providers that cater to critical infrastructure and/or frontline essential workers in their jurisdiction to ensure full coverage of vaccine first to designated priority groups and then to the general public.

 - All entities must provide training to staff assigned as vaccinators and to other staff members assigned to assist with vaccine administration operations.